| More Coaching Headaches In the Wednesday bulletin a concerned and disappointed coach wept

 Norway and France.
 Little did the guy know what the juniors had

+in store.
 Over the years, the instructions given by Frans Borm, trainer of

 the Dutch U-20 team, to his young players are well known: "Don't